Aheggelund/ChristmasBeerTasting/README.md

 # ChristmasBeerTasting
-Analysis framework to crown a winner of the annual HEPP Christmas beer tasting
+Crowning a winner (beer) of the annual HEPP Christmas beer tasting